 Do you have a rustic decorating style?
 Perhaps you prefer a farmhouse, cottage, or modern look.

-Whatever you prefer, there are hundreds of types of wood that you can choose from, so that your furniture can fit your style.
+Whatever you prefer, there are hundreds of types of wood you can choose from, so your furniture fits your style.
 (For more information on designing a room to fit your style, check out our blog!)

 Hardwood vs. Softwood